Archive by Author

 A Song for Coretta at Vintage Theatre

 By Lisa Bornstein Playwright Pearl Cleage has the rare talent of writing historical plays that still feel personally relevant, with vivid fictional characters.
-Hers was a familiar name over the […]
+Hers was a familiar name over the years at Shadow Theatre Company, so it’s fitting that Vintage Theatre is continuing the tradition by presenting her work in the space both companies have […]

 0 Comments Read more »